That Epiphany Moment: The Exponential Value of Prototypes

 That Inevitable Moment

 I have a phrase I say so often I feel like I get kind of abrasive about it, but it’s important.
 If you don’t do design work upfront, then you’re turning your developers into designers.
 A job that, at least in my experience, every developer will vehemently deny that they are doing.
 Every experience with a digital product begins as a visual one.
-In placing little to no value in what the product looks like, and how the product users interact with it, you’ll learn quickly that hundreds or even thousands of individual design decisions were made with little to no care about how those choices will affect the usability of the product.
-If you have an internal development team you’ll face coworkers who can’t understand why what they built isn’t approved, and if you are developing software for a client you’ll face a frustrated dev team who have poured their heart and soul into a project that never launches, or worse yet, shouldn’t launch.
-I have seen both of these scenarios play out in my career and there’s always a moment sitting around the table where someone finally says “we really should have spent more time designing this before we moved into development.”
+In placing little to no value in what the product looks like and how the product users interact with it, you’ll learn quickly that hundreds or even thousands of individual design decisions were made with little to no care about how those choices will affect the product’s usability.
+If you have an internal development team, you’ll face coworkers who can’t understand why what they built isn’t approved, and if you are developing software for a client, you’ll face a frustrated dev team who have poured their heart and soul into a project that never launches, or worse yet, shouldn’t launch.
+I have seen both of these scenarios play out in my career, and there’s always a moment sitting around the table where someone finally says, “We really should have spent more time designing this before we moved into development.”

 Design, the Easiest and Worst Step to Skip

-Getting a new product from idea to launch day is a long, exhausting, and an investment-critical process.
+Getting a new product from idea to launch day is a lengthy, exhausting, and investment-critical process.
 During the early conversations the concept of “trimming the fat” from the task list inevitably comes up.
 There’s conversations about specific features, what is a must for the initial launch (MVP – Minimum Viable Product) and what can be moved to version 2, and so on.
 There’s talk about how often we meet, what the expectations are of who needs to be there, and how we keep the project on track.
 We go through the process of understanding the product users by creating user personas and user flows.
 We organize content through card sorting exercises and the creation of detailed site maps.
 Then someone always asks if we can cut the design prototype.
-As a career long attendee of those meetings I know the sweaty palmed defenses folks like me make for not only leaving the prototype time in the budget, often I’ll ask to increase it, and let me explain why.
+As a career-long attendee of those meetings, I know the sweaty-palmed defenses folks like me make for not only leaving the prototype time in the budget, often I’ll ask to increase it, and let me explain why.

 How Developers are Wired… Maybe

-By default everyone looks at a digital project from their own perspective.
-The person paying for the work is likely going to approach most decision making from a cost/benefit perspective.
+By default, everyone looks at a digital project from their perspective.
+The person paying for the work is likely going to approach most decision-making from a cost/benefit perspective.
 A client services professional will want to argue to ensure the client is happy.
-Developers tend to be very pragmatic people, and because of this they will almost always approach a project in terms of technical functionality.
+Developers tend to be very pragmatic people, and because of this, they will almost always approach a project in terms of technical functionality.
 Development is a complex and ever-changing discipline that requires constant study.
-The vast proliferation over the past 10 years of code languages and frameworks has made full stack development an ever moving target.
+The vast proliferation over the past 10 years of code languages and frameworks has made full-stack development an ever-moving target.
 Congruently, there has also been a massive increase in the functionality expectations of web applications and software.
-In general, we’re asking too much of our development teams on a given day and it’s their specific mandate to “make it function”, not to “make it functional for the user”.
-Without a designer you will get a highly functional product with the assumption that you already know how to use it, but if you give a talented designer ample time to design a high fidelity prototype not only will you remove that responsibility from your developers, you will also cut their development time significantly.
+In general, we’re asking too much of our development teams on a given day, and it’s their specific mandate to “make it function,” not to “make it functional for the user.”
+Without a designer, you will get a highly functional product with the assumption that you already know how to use it, but if you give a talented designer ample time to design a high-fidelity prototype, not only will you remove that responsibility from your developers, you will also cut their development time significantly.

 5 Top Benefits of Prototyping

-A high fidelity prototype has countless benefits throughout the product life cycle.
-In the interest of brevity here is our top 5.
+A high-fidelity prototype has countless benefits throughout the product life cycle.
+In the interest of brevity, here are our top five.

 • Remove guesswork from what development will be delivering (know what you’re getting sooner)